Danielle Collins

 Danielle Rose Collins (born December 13, 1993) is an American professional tennis player.
-She has reached career-high WTA rankings of No. 7 in singles and world No. 86 in doubles.
-Collins has won two WTA Tour singles titles, at the 2021 Palermo Open and the 2021 Silicon Valley Classic.
-She reached her first major singles final at the 2022 Australian Open.
+She has reached career-high WTA rankings of world No. 7 in singles and No. 79 in doubles.
+Collins has won four singles titles, including a WTA 1000 title at the 2024 Miami Open, and one doubles title.
+She contested a major singles final at the 2022 Australian Open.

-Collins played collegiate tennis at the University of Virginia and won the NCAA singles title twice, 2014 and 2016, during her sophomore and senior years.
-She finished her career at Virginia in 2016 as the top-ranked collegiate player.
-Having first established herself on the WTA Tour when she reached the semifinals of the 2018 Miami Open as a qualifier, her breakthrough came at the 2019 Australian Open, where she reached the semifinals, defeating world No. 2, Angelique Kerber, en route.
-Collins was also a quarterfinalist at the 2020 French Open in singles, and a semifinalist at the 2022 Wimbledon Championships in doubles.
+Collins played collegiate tennis at the University of Virginia and won the NCAA singles title twice, during her sophomore and senior years in 2014 and 2016.
+She finished her career with Virginia as the top-ranked collegiate player.
+Having first established herself on the WTA Tour when she reached the semifinals of the 2018 Miami Open as a qualifier, her breakthrough came at the 2019 Australian Open where she advanced to the semifinals, defeating world No. 2 Angelique Kerber en route.
+She won her first WTA Tour title in 2021 at the Palermo Ladies Open.
+She followed with an Australian Open final, and after initially announcing 2024 would mark her final season, Collins went on a run of form that included the Miami Open title.